dirkk/todo/README.md

 ToDo App
 =============================

-Simple ToDo management app with a user-functionalitiy (registration, login, logout) and a mangement of toDos per user (add, edit, delete of toDos)
+Simple user-based ToDo management app.
+A user can be registered, can login and logout.
+Each user can then manege his/her toDos (add, edit, delete).

 # Requirements